 It would be a shame not to capitalize on the follow-up email that generally has a higher open rate.

-This is a perfect time to reveal all your best offers: a discounted online course, a free podcast, a product demo – what have you.
+This is a perfect time to reveal your best offers: a discounted online course, a free podcast, a product demo – what have you.

 However, it’s important to stay focused.
 10 different offers look more intimidating than rewarding to an average consumer.
 The truth is, a lot depends on your follow-up email.

 The How’s of Webinar Follow-Up